nghielme/hls4ml-ci-lab/README.md

 1. Keep `experiments/template/` up to date with the baseline structure you want.
-2. Create or update `parameters.yml` (see below) with the experiments you want, or run `python3 generate_ci.py --branches newexp:my-branch` to clone the template into `experiments/newexp/`, render its environment file, and update `.gitlab-ci.yml`.
+2. Create or update `parameters.yml` (see below) with the experiments you want, or run `python3 generate_ci.py --branches newexp:https://github.com/fastmachinelearning/hls4ml.git@my-branch` to clone the template into `experiments/newexp/`, render its environment file, and update `.gitlab-ci.yml`.
 3. Customize `experiments/newexp/` as needed (configs, hooks, etc.) and rerun the generator.
 4. Commit the new experiment directory along with the regenerated CI file.

-Manual creation still works (just make the directory yourself); in that case pass `--branches main` to apply a single branch to all existing experiments.
+Manual creation still works (just make the directory yourself); in that case use the parameters file or specify branches in the `exp:url@branch` format.

 ---